Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

+hold, in which case both do.
+A degenerate crossing is necessarily pinched but a pinched crossing can be non-degenerate. \end{definition}

-\begin{proposition} At any non-degenerate crossing the shaped tetrahedra of \cref{table:five-simplex-positive,table:five-simplex-negative} are non-degenerate and glue together to give an octahedron matching \cref{def:shape-assignments}. \end{proposition} \begin{proof} We first check the non-degeneracy claim.
-A crossing is non-degenerate if \(a_1/a_1' = a_2 /a_{2'}\) is not equal to \(1\), which is the same as saying that \(\tau_m\) is geometrically non-degenerate.
+\begin{proposition} At any non-degenerate crossing the shaped tetrahedra of \cref{table:five-simplex-positive,table:five-simplex-negative} are non-degenerate and glue together to give an octahedron matching \cref{eq:edge-shapes-vertical,eq:edge-shapes-horizontal}. \end{proposition} \begin{proof} A crossing is non-degenerate if \(a_1/a_1' = a_2 /a_{2'}\) is not equal to \(1\), which is the same as saying that \(\tau_m\) is geometrically non-degenerate.
 Suppose the crossing is positive.
 Then since

 we cannot have \(a_1 = m_1\) or \(a_2 = 1/m_2\), which says that \(\tau_1\) and \(\tau_2\) are geometrically non-degenerate.
 There is a similar expression for \(a_{1}/a_{1'}\) in terms of \(a_{1'}\), \(a_{2'}\), \(b_{1'}\), and \(b_{2'}\) which comes from inverting the map \(B\), and it shows that \(a_1/a_{1'} \ne 1\) implies \(a_{1'} \ne m_1\) and \(a_{2'} \ne 1/m_2\), so \(\tau_{1'}\) and \(\tau_{2'}\) are geometrically non-degenerate.
 If the crossing is negative, a similar argument shows that \(a_1/a_{1'} \ne 1\) implies \(a_1, a_{1'} \ne 1/m_1\) and \(a_{2}, a_{2'} \ne m_2\).